 Pharmacy compounding is the art and science of preparing customized medications for patients.
-Its practice dates back to the origins of pharmacy, yet the presence of compounding throughout the pharmacy profession has changed over the years.
+Its practice dates back to the origins of pharmacy, but the presence of compounding throughout the pharmacy profession has changed over the years.
 The pharmacist’s role in preparing medications quickly changed to that of a dispenser of manufactured dosage forms.
-Within the last two decades, though, compounding has experienced resurgence, as modern technology and innovative techniques and research have allowed more pharmacists to customize medications to meet specific patient needs.
+Within the last two decades, compounding has experienced resurgence, as modern technology, innovative techniques, and research have allowed more pharmacists to customize medications to meet specific patient needs.
 Today, an estimated one percent of all prescriptions are compounded daily by pharmacists working closely with physicians and their patients.

 Unique dosage forms: Medicines often are available only in tablets or capsules.
 Certain individuals with swallowing difficulties may need a liquid, suppository or other dosage form.
 Through compounding, we can make several varieties of dosage forms, including: capsules, topical and vaginal creams, gels, oral and topical liquids, lozenges, troches, rapid dissolving tablets, mini troches, suppositories, injectables and more.

 Unavailable medications: Pharmaceutical companies may stop making products for which there is a limited demand.
 If we can obtain the medicine in its chemical form, we can compound it for you.

 Bad tasting medicine: Some individuals will not take a medicine because of bad taste.
 This is a special problem when a medicine must be taken for several months or years to control a chronic health problem.
 We can prepare dosage forms in flavors that people like.
 We have 40 different flavors (from peppermint to orange-guava-melon).